Broadway's Fair Julie: Album details

-The album reflects the diversity of mid-20th century Broadway, showcasing songs by composers such as Leonard Bernstein, Richard Rodgers, and Kurt Weill, among others.
-It consists of 12 tracks, drawing from a variety of musicals, including West Side Story, Kismet, and Finian's Rainbow, among others.
+The album showcase the diversity of mid-20th century Broadway, including songs by composers such as Leonard Bernstein, Richard Rodgers, and Kurt Weill, among others.
+It consists of 12 tracks, drawing from a variety of musicals, like West Side Story, Kismet, and Finian's Rainbow, among others.

 The tracklist includes both well-known and lesser-known songs from the Broadway repertoire.
 Andrews opens the album with "Looking for a Boy" from Tip-Toes, followed by renditions of songs such as "I Feel Pretty" from West Side Story and "Baubles, Bangles and Beads" from Kismet.
 Also featuring is "How Are Things in Glocca Morra" from Finian's Rainbow and "A Sleepin’ Bee" from House of Flowers, the latter of which was originally performed in a West Indian dialect that Andrews adapted to her own vocal style.
-The closing track, "If Love Were All," is from Noël Coward's Bitter Sweet, adding a British touch to the collection.
-A previously unreleased track, "I'll Follow My Secret Heart", can be found in a CD called A Little Bit of Broadway (1988).
+The closing track, "If Love Were All," is from Noël Coward's Bitter Sweet.
+A previously unreleased track, "I'll Follow My Secret Heart", can be found in Andrew's compilation album A Little Bit of Broadway (1988).